Dileep Kumar (politician)

 K. Dileep Kumar is an Indian politician and Member of Andhra Pradesh Legislative Council.
 He is a member of Telangana Jana Parishad, an outfit fighting for separate Telangana state.

+Kapilavai Dileep Kumar joined Congress party in 2023.

 Family and date of birth

 Kapilavai Dileep Kumar, S/o.
 Late K. Seetharama Sastry, R/o Warangal dist. was born on 20.04.1954 in Pocharam village of Khammam district (Currently Mahabubabad District) of Telangana.
 His spouse's name is K. Indira.
 He has a daughter and son.